apel/rest/README.md

 See [Ubuntu 16.04 Instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/) or [Centos 7 Instructions](https://docs.docker.com/engine/installation/linux/docker-ce/centos/) for details of how to install Docker.
 There is no requirement to undertake the 'Post-installation steps for Linux'.

-We also reccomend using Docker Compose or Anisble to deploy the containers.
+We also recommend using Docker Compose or Anisble to deploy the containers.
-* See [Install Docker Compose](https://docs.docker.com/compose/install/) for details of how to install Docker Compose.
+* See [the offical Docker Compose documentation](https://docs.docker.com/compose/install/) for details of how to install docker-compose.
-* See [Install Ansible ](http://docs.ansible.com/ansible/latest/intro_installation.html#installation) for details of how to install Ansible.
+* See [the offical Ansible documentation](http://docs.ansible.com/ansible/latest/intro_installation.html#installation) for details of how to install Ansible.

 The instructions below are for both Docker Compose and Ansibe.